Flylightt/business-card/README.md

 $ npm start
 ````

-this project is created from scrimba html+css cource:
+this project was created from scrimba html+css cource:
 https://scrimba.com/allcourses